 In another case, action was taken against a major department store because an employee who was stocking picture frames left a half-full box of picture frames in the aisle when she took a break.
 Our firm represented a 63-year-old woman who tripped over that box as she was shopping.
 She was looking at the upper shelves and did not see the box when she tripped, fell, and hit her head on the concrete tiles and suffered a brain and a spinal cord injury.

-Why should you choose fox and fox corporation in Sherman Oaks?
+Why should you choose Premises Liability Lawyers at fox and fox corporation in Sherman Oaks?

 Premises liability, slip and fall, and dangerous conditions of private and public property are difficult cases which require many resources and investigation engineering.
 The Fox and Fox Corporation is willing to expend the resources and has the expertise to win complex premises liability claims.